jegtnes/jegtnes-static/src/blog/calculating-a-net-promoter-score-nps-in-sqlite-mysql.md

 This is a bit unreadable thanks to the multiple nested brackets necessary to make it work, but I'll try to explain.

-<code class="language-sql">) / COUNT(*) * 100)</code> divides the result of the previous calculation (line 2 minus line 3) by the total amount of rows in the table, and multiplies it by 100.
+`) / COUNT(*) * 100)`{language=sql} divides the result of the previous calculation (line 2 minus line 3) by the total amount of rows in the table, and multiplies it by 100.

-<code class="language-sql">AS int)</code> carries on from line 1.
+`AS int)`{language=sql} carries on from line 1.
 We need to cast our floated calculations to an integer as NPSs don't use decimals.

-<code class="language-sql">NPS</code> names the column.
+`NPS`{language=sql} names the column.
 This can be whatever you prefer.

-<code class="language-sql">FROM exitSurvey</code> is the table name you're selecting this whole thing from.
+`FROM exitSurvey`{language=sql} is the table name you're selecting this whole thing from.

 ## Line 5
-<code class="language-sql">WHERE recommendRating IS NOT NULL</code> makes sure that in the event that answering the NPS question is optional, you don't select additional rows to count which don't include an answer to the NPS question.
+`WHERE recommendRating IS NOT NULL`{language=sql} makes sure that in the event that answering the NPS question is optional, you don't select additional rows to count which don't include an answer to the NPS question.
 If this is mandatory in your survey, you can remove this.

 ## Conclusion
 And that's it!
 I love it when you think something's probably not feasible but it comes together in the end.
-This has been tested in SQLite 3, PostgreSQL 9.3, and MySQL 5.6 (with the caveat that you need to swap <code class="language-sql">AS int</code> with <code class="language-sql">AS signed</code> in mySQL, as mentioned above).
+This has been tested in SQLite 3, PostgreSQL 9.3, and MySQL 5.6 (with the caveat that you need to swap `AS int`{language=sql} with `AS signed`{language=sql} in mySQL, as mentioned above).